 These systems use techniques from the field of natural language understanding (NLU), including:

 "The hardest part isn't predicting words—it's understanding the implicit social dynamics of conversation," notes a research scientist at Google.
-"We're teaching machines to participate in human social rituals."
+"We're teaching machines to participate in human social rituals.
+The breakthrough in 2025 was when our models started understanding sarcasm and humor at near-human levels.
+That changed everything about how we approach conversational AI."

 When your keyboard is predicting what you'll type next, it's natural to wonder: where is all this data going?
 Who can see what I'm typing?
 These are valid concerns that AI keyboard developers have had to address.